prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/classes.md

 After defining an object class, create a new member of that object class.
 This is called "instantiating", or "initializing", or creating an "instance" of the object class.

-Normally we would reference the class from another file by importing it, but for example purposes, place the following contents at the bottom of the `baseball_team.py` script:
+Normally we would reference the class from another file by importing it (e.g. `from baseball_team import BaseballTeam`), but for example purposes, place the following contents at the bottom of the `baseball_team.py` script:

 ```python
 attributes = {